openenergymonitor/BigCommerceAPI_OrderAddressLabelPrint/README.md

 shop_download.rb -

-Ruby script using BigCommerce API and glables to generate a printable pdf labels with shipping address, order ID, order sub-total and shipping type for all orders which are Awaiting Fulfilment
+Ruby script using BigCommerce API and glables to generate a printable pdf labels with shipping address, order ID, order sub-total and shipping type for all orders which are Awaiting Fulfilment.
+Pdf label is then sent to Brother QL-500 label printer.

 By Aled Ynyr Edwards